Koomball/Koomball/README.md

 ### Currently Learning:
 [![image](3532154321.png)](https://github.com/Koomball) [![image](23532532.png)](https://github.com/Koomball) <br>
 <br>
-## ↠ Foundet of Nylon Developments ↞
+## ↠ Founder of Nylon Developments ↞
 > * Nylon is a in development programming language that takez inspiration from bdscript2.
 Nylon is not for discord bots and is being developed for game development. <br>

 ## ↠ Founder & Lead Developer of HellForge (Discord Bot) ↞